firstbirdtech/api-docs/source/includes/_userprovisioning.md

 }
 ```

-To create a new user profile use following request:
+To create a new user profile, use following request:

 ### HTTP Request